CFPL-DT: News operation

-CFPL-DT presently broadcasts seven hours of locally produced newscasts each week (with one hour each on weekdays, Saturdays and Sundays).
+CFPL-DT presently broadcasts ten hours of locally produced newscasts each week (with 1 1/2 hours on weekdays and Sundays, and one hour on Saturdays).
 During the late 1950s and early 1960s, Ward Cornell anchored sports before moving on to Hockey Night in Canada.
 Prior to 1972, Hugh Bremner, anchor of Panorama Newsreel, became anchor of the new FYI.
 A half-hour summer replacement program at 5:30 p.m. (preceding the news) called Pie in Your FYI, a spoof of FYI was played one summer in the 1960s.
 It began with a CFPL personality being hit in the face with a pie, and featured skits and spoofs of advertising.

 From 1972 to 1981, the flagship newscast, FYI was anchored by Jack Burghardt.
 During the 1980s, FYI was anchored first by Eric Sorensen (1981–1984), then Neil Stevens (a former weather anchor at CBET Windsor).
 In January 1985, CFPL hired its first female anchor, Kate Young, who co-anchored FYI with Stevens.
 Despite female news anchors becoming commonplace across Canada and the United States by the mid-1980s, this was a controversial move, and many London viewers were very upset by there being a female anchor.
-Young continued to anchor the 6:00 p.m. newscast for the next 17 years, and she became a well-known and respected face in the London community.
-Tragically, her co-anchor Stevens was killed in a car crash near Alvinston, Ontario early on July 17, 1987.
+Young continued to anchor the 6 p.m. newscast for the next 17 years, and she became a well-known and respected face in the London community.
+Tragically, her co-anchor Stevens was killed in a car crash near Alvinston, Ontario, early on July 17, 1987.
 Al McGregor was appointed as Young's co-anchor in 1988, a post he held for the next 10 years.
 Throughout the 1980s, the sports anchor was Pete James (now with CJBK radio), and the weather forecaster was Jay Campbell.